Uematsu's classic themes get more of the great arrangements they've always deserved.

 With every track being arranged by different artists, the quality varies widely.
-That's nothing new among fan-arranged projects, but with 74 tracks altogether it means listeners will likely have a few more tracks to wade through that they don't like to find the ones they do.
-Those who do so will find their patience well rewarded.
-In my own case I have 34 tracks either four or five starred, for over two hours of highly enjoyable arrangements based on one of the all-time great OSTs.
-And being a free fan-made effort, you have only your time and your bandwidth to pay.
+That's nothing new among fan-arranged projects, but with 74 tracks altogether it means listeners will likely have a good number of tracks to wade through that they don't like to find the ones they do.
+In my own case I have 34 tracks either four or five starred, making over two hours of enjoyable arrangements for one of the all-time great OSTs.
+And being a free fan-made effort, you have only your time and bandwidth to pay.
 (For those who find either at a premium, I recommend starting with the third disc, which has the highest ratio of hits, then working back from the beginning.)
 The album might not match the original soundtrack in its amazing consistency, but in imagination and creativity at its best moments it comes close, and that is saying a lot.